-Singing, instruments, music, performance, dance and movement!
+Singing, instruments, music, performance, dance and movement is done daily!

 A wide variety of child-sized instruments is provided for both the self-directed and structured learning: piano, drums, xylophone, ukulele, maracas, bells, and more.